open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/messaging.md

 **[1]:** Destination name SHOULD uniquely identify specific queue, topic, or other entity within broker.
 If broker does not have such notion, destination name SHOULD uniquely identify broker.

-If destination name is the same for all messages being published, it MUST be set on corresponding publish, receive, process or other span.
+If destination name is the same for all messages being published, it MUST be set on corresponding span.

+**[2]:** Source name SHOULD uniquely identify specific queue, topic, or other entity within broker.
+If broker does not have such notion, source name SHOULD uniquely identify broker.

+If source name is the same for all messages being received or processed, it MUST be set on corresponding span.
 <!-- endsemconv -->

 ### Attributes specific to certain messaging systems